VB 01501.011 Processing First-Party Reports

 The processing of a first-party report is permitted if the report meets all of the requirements in VB 01501.010D.3. and the event reported does not result in an adverse action.
 (EXCEPTION: First-party reports of death; see VB 01505.015.)

-NOTE: First-party reports received in a Foreign Service Post will be faxed and then mailed to the servicing CPS or FO for input.
+NOTE: First-party reports received in a Federal Benefits Unit will be faxed and then mailed to the servicing CPS or FO for input.

 First-party reports having an adverse effect on SVB qualification, entitlement or payment(s) cannot be processed until the beneficiary (unless legally incompetent) and representative payee are given the opportunity to appeal the adverse action.

 B. Procedures — First-Party Reports Having Adverse Effect